AmirulAndalib/lkpatcher/README.md

--l, --list-partitions       List all partitions in the bootloader image -d, --dump-partition NAME   Dump partition with NAME to a file -i, --partition-info NAME   Display detailed information about partition NAME --dry-run                   Perform a dry run without writing changes --export-config FILE        Export default configuration to FILE and exit
+-l, --list-partitions       List all partitions in the bootloader image -d, --dump-partition NAME   Dump partition with NAME to a file -i, --partition-info NAME   Display detailed information about partition NAME --analyze-policies          Analyze security policies in the LK partition --dry-run                   Perform a dry run without writing changes --export-config FILE        Export default configuration to FILE and exit
 ```